Linaclotide: History

 The drug was discovered at Microbia, Inc, which had been spun out of the Whitehead Institute in 1998 by postdocs from the lab of Gerald Fink to commercialize the lab's know-how and inventions related to microbial pathogens and biology.
 In 2002 the company hired Mark Currie who had worked at the Searle division of Monsanto and then had gone to Sepracor.
 Currie directed the efforts that led to the discovery of linaclotide, which was based on an enterotoxin produced by some strains of Escherichia coli that cause traveler's diarrhea.
 The company started Phase I trials in 2004.

-Under a partnership agreement announced in 2007 between Forest Laboratories and Microbia, Forest would pay $70 million in licensing fees towards the development of linaclotide, with profits shared between the two companies in the US; Forest obtained exclusive rights to market in Canada and Mexico.
+Under a partnership agreement announced in 2007, between Forest Laboratories and Microbia, Forest would pay $70 million in licensing fees towards the development of linaclotide, with profits shared between the two companies in the US; Forest obtained exclusive rights to market in Canada and Mexico.
 By 2010, Microbia had changed its name to Ironwood Pharmaceuticals and had licensed rights to distribute the drug in Europe to Almirall and had licensed Asian rights to Astellas Pharma.

-It was approved in the US and Europe in 2012.
+It was approved in the United States and in the European Union in 2012.

 Forest was acquired in 2014 and eventually became part of Allergan.
-Allergan acquired rights from Almirall in 2015 and in 2017 acquired remaining rights in most of the rest of the world, excluding North America, Japan, and China.
+Allergan acquired rights from Almirall in 2015, and in 2017, acquired remaining rights in most of the rest of the world, excluding North America, Japan, and China.
+Allergan has since been acquired by AbbVie in 2020.

+Society and culture

+Economics

 In 2014, Ironwood and Forest then Allergan began running direct-to-consumer advertising which raised sales by 21%; campaigns in 2015 and 2016 raised sales by 27% and 30%.

-In January 2017, plecanatide, a drug marketed under the name Trulance, was approved by the FDA for the treatment of chronic idiopathic constipation (CIC), and is likewise an agonist of guanylate cyclase, except with hexadecapeptide structure.